nibscbioinformatics/viralevo/README.md

 ## Introduction

+The ViralEvo pipeline is designed to characterise viral samples, and particularly SARS-CoV-2, from short read sequencing data.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start